-The undergraduate Certificate in Perfusion Technology requires 74 s.h. of credit.
+The undergraduate Certificate in Perfusion Technology requires 73 s.h. of credit.
 Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
-The certificate is a 20-month program over five semesters.
-The program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of The Accreditation Committee for Perfusion Education.
+The certificate is a 20-month program that spans over five semesters.
+The program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Accreditation Committee for Perfusion Education (AC-PE).
 Students are awarded the certificate upon successful completion of the program making them eligible to take the American Board of Cardiovascular Perfusion certification exam.

 Three to five students are accepted annually and begin the program the fall semester.
 During the first two semesters of the program, students pursue a core curriculum that provides a solid scientific base while the second year (three semesters) is reserved for the completion of an independent research project, clinical training in the operation of the heart-lung machine, and learning ancillary procedures such as blood salvaging, circulatory support, and artificial hearts.

 The Certificate in Perfusion Technology requires the following work.